DILCISBoard/E-ARK-DIP/specification/index.md

 Since the scope of the E-ARK 2014-2017 DIP specification was linked to a reference implementation, specific Content Information Types, and product development with pilot actions it was a 100 pages long document.
 The scope of this E-ARK DIP Specification is not the same, the document has been shortened heavily and therefore we currently only have two authors credited.
 This does not mean that the current authors are the only ones behind this specification.
+We rely heavily on the work previous done.

-The authors of this specification would like to thank all national archives, tool developers and other stakeholders who provided valuable knowledge about their requirements for information packages and feedback to this and previous versions of specification.
+The authors of this specification would like to thank all national archives, tool developers and other stakeholders who provided valuable knowledge about their requirements for information packages and feedback to this and previous versions of the specification.

 # II.
 Contact & Feedback
-The Common Specification for Information Packages is maintained by the Digital Information LifeCycle Interoperability Standard Board (DILCIS Board).
+The E-ARK DIP specification is maintained by the Digital Information LifeCycle Interoperability Standard Board (DILCIS Board).
 For further information about the DILCIS Board or feedback on the current document please consult the website http://www.dilcis.eu/ or contact us at <dasboard@dlmforum.eu.>

 # III.
 Authors